Fundamentals of Powerlifting

 • Controlling the bar path

-Most missed lifts aren’t because of strength.
+Most missed lifts aren’t about strength.
+They’re about a breakdown in position.

-Bracing and Tightness — The Real Game
+Bracing and Tightness: The Real Game

-If there’s one thing most beginners overlook, it’s this:
+If there’s one thing most beginners overlook, it’s this: strength starts before the bar ever moves.
+Your setup determines your lift.
+That means:

 • Breathing and bracing properly